Self-governed and member-owned, credit unions offer benefits designed to help members.

 |Earnings are returned to members in the form of dividends, higher savings rates, lower loan rates and improved services||Earnings||Earnings are returned to stockholders|

-More than 6,956 credit unions in the United States, comprised of nearly 100 million members
+More than 5,000 credit unions in the United States, comprised of more than 100 million members

-More than 6,931 banks and savings & loans in the United States with more than 270 million customers
+More than 5,000 banks and savings & loans in the United States

-Combined, banks and savings & loans have more than $14.23 trillion in assets
+Combined, banks and savings and loans have more than $16.9 trillion in assets

 We live the seven cooperative principles

 The seven cooperative principles date back to the earliest co-ops formed in the 1800s.
 Cooperatives around the world provide benefits to their members based on these principles:

 - Voluntary membership – Credit unions are voluntary, cooperative organizations, offering services to people willing to accept the responsibilities and benefits of membership, without gender, social, racial, political or religious discrimination.

 - Democratic – Cooperatives are democratic organizations owned and controlled by their members, one member one vote, with equal opportunity for participation in setting policies and making decisions.

 - Economic participation – Members are the owners.
 As such they contribute to, and democratically control, the capital of the cooperative.
 This benefits members in proportion to the transactions with the cooperative rather than on the capital invested.

 - Independence – Cooperatives are autonomous, self-help organizations controlled by their members.
 If the cooperative enters into agreements with other organizations or raises capital from external sources, it is done so based on terms that ensure democratic control by the member and maintains the cooperative autonomy.